Minniti and Wiklund Named Top 2% of Researchers Worldwide

 The Whitman School is full of brilliant minds and amazing research, but of the faculty’s shining stars, two were recently named to the top 2% of the most impactful researchers globally, based on a PLOS Biology study, “Updated science-wide author databases of standardized citation indicators,” published by Mendeley Data, Version 2.
-The database includes 100,000 top scientists and covers all of the sciences (business, social science, humanities, etc.), taking into account differences when comparing disciplines, such as self-citations, citation farms, etc.
+The database includes 100,000 top scientists and covers the full range of the sciences (physical sciences, business, social science, humanities, etc.), taking into account differences when comparing disciplines, such as self-citations, citation farms, etc.

 Her interest in entrepreneurship is rooted in her childhood in Italy in the 1970s.
 According to Minniti, at the time, Italy was going through a challenging period of unemployment, inflation and social unrest.
 She recalls that these challenges translated into a lot of other societal problems.
 That made a lasting impression that stuck with her as she later earned a Ph.D. in economics.

-As the founding director of IES, Minniti says she is at the stage in her career where she “wants to be an enabler to the younger talent.”
-She works closely with Ph.D. students and considers herself a mentor and someone showing them the do’s and don’ts of their profession.
+As the founding director of IES, Minniti says she is at the stage in her career where she wants to guide and mentor younger talent.
+She works closely with Ph.D. students, passing along the do’s and dont’s of their profession.

 She is flattered by the designation as one of the top 2% of researchers in the world.
 “I’m very grateful for the recognition of my research and the work we’ve done in the first five years of IES,” Minniti says.
 “I consider myself privileged to have a great job at a great university.
 This designation shines a nice light on the entrepreneurial conversations and solutions that are coming out of the work the IES team is doing.”

 Johan Wiklund is the AI Berg Chair and professor of entrepreneurship.
 He joined the Whitman School in 2008 and has 23 years of entrepreneurial research to his credit.
-For the past decade, he has been focusing his time on the psychological aspects of entrepreneurship, particularly in the areas of mental disabilities, mental disorders and psychology.
-One of his current projects is focused on people with ADHD and how many with this psychological disorder seem to be well-suited as entrepreneurs.
-Despite the often negative stereotype of ADHD, Wiklund’s research focuses on “pulling out the positives” that many with ADHD have, he says, a high activity level, impulsivity, the need for action and the “ability to get stuff done.”
+For the past decade, he has been focusing on the psychological aspects of entrepreneurship, particularly in the areas of mental disabilities, mental disorders and psychology.
+One of his current projects concerns people with ADHD; many with this psychological disorder seem to be well-suited as entrepreneurs.
+Despite the often-negative stereotype of ADHD, Wiklund’s research focuses on “pulling out the positives” that many with ADHD have: a high activity level, impulsivity, the need for action and the “ability to get stuff done.”

-Wiklund’s plan is to take some of this research right into Whitman classrooms to motivate students who learn differently and allow them to learn the way they function best.
+Wiklund’s plan is to take some of this research right into Whitman classrooms to motivate students who learn differently and allow them to figure out how they function best.
 He is optimistic that a more diverse society will recognize that all people don’t learn the same way.
 “We are thought leaders, and the hope is that what we’re discovering will benefit our students —and eventually extend to those everywhere,” he says.